webmastak/gnome-shell-extensions-mediaplayer/README.md

     You can configure the default media player in GNOME System Settings, under *Details → Default Applications*.

+    Note: This setting has only effect if indicator-position is 'center' or 'right'.

+  * **Indicator appearance:** (default: 'icon')

+        gsettings set org.gnome.shell.extensions.mediaplayer status-type 'icon'|'cover'

+    Note: This setting has only effect if indicator-position is 'center' or 'right'.

+  * **Indicator status text:** (default: empty)

+        gsettings set org.gnome.shell.extensions.mediaplayer status-text ' <span color="#76B0EC" font="9">%t</span>'

+    The status text can be formatted with the Pango syntax. %t, %a, %b are replaced respectively by the current title, current artist and current album playing.

-    Note: This setting has no effect if the extension is shown in the volume menu.
+    Note: This setting has only effect if indicator-position is 'center' or 'right'.

   * **Show the volume control slider of the media player:** (default: false)